AiJared/Breast-Cancer-Detection/README.md

 ## Visualize training results

-plots of accuracy and loss and training and validation sets
+plots of accuracy and loss on training and validation sets
 ![Screenshot 2022-12-19 154430](https://user-images.githubusercontent.com/78556152/208429189-3e6cbb71-3a7b-410a-9fa3-3fc9de670466.png)

 From the above plot, it is clear that there was overfitting, evident by training and validation accuracies being off by large margin

-I used to two techniques to reduce overfitting.
+I used two techniques to reduce overfitting.

 1. Data Augmentation - generating more training examples from the existing data.
 Below is an example of an augmented dataset